 2. In the Bathroom

 You don't need to go with the traditional bathmat in the bathroom.
-Wool rugs, so long as they aren't left in standing water, work great.
-For single vanity, a 2' x 3' or 3' x 5' rug works great depending on the size of the room.
-For a double vanity, two 2' x 3' rugs or a runner are best.
+I love bringing in a smaller rug with a pop of color and a geometric design to add visual appeal.
+Wool rugs work great, just so long as they aren't left in standing water.
+For a single vanity, a 2' x 3' or 3' x 5' rug works great, depending on the size of the room.
+Two 2' x 3' rugs or a runner are best for a double vanity.
 You can also add a rug outside of the shower or next to the bath—but again, just make sure it's not left in standing water.

 3. In the Bedroom

-For the bedroom, we love cozy shag rugs or rugs with higher pile.
-A couple of smaller rugs on either side of your bed are a great option if you don't have the space for a larger rug under the bed.
-A 2' x 3' or 3' x 5' size will do, depending on the space you have, and it ensures your feet land on soft ground the moment you get out of bed.
+No matter the size, I love incorporating cozy shag rugs or high-pile rugs in your bedroom.
+A couple of smaller rugs on either side of your bed are ideal if you don't have the space for a larger 8' x 10' rug underneath your bed.
+If you choose to flank your bed with a small-scale rug, a 2' x 3' or 3' x 5' size will do.
+That way, you'll ensure your feet land on soft ground when you get out of bed in the morning.

 4. In the Entry

-Consider the use of the rug for the entry, if you live in a cold or wet climate, make sure to choose a rug that will withstand moisture.
-If you plan to remove your shoes before walking into the house, a higher pile rug is a nice option.
-In a larger foyer entryway, plan to keep the edges of the rug about 12 from walls or furniture to keep the rug from feeling too big or small in the space.
-We also love to layer a smaller rug with a jute in an entry for more depth and texture.
+Consider the use of the rug for the entry, and if you live in a cold or wet climate, choose one that withstands moisture well.
+If you plan to have everyone remove their shoes at the door before entering the rest of the household, a higher pile rug next to your entryway console is both helpful and inviting to your guests.
+In a larger foyer entryway, plan to keep the rug's edges about 12 inches from walls or furniture.
+That's menat to keep the rug from feeling either too big or small in the space.
+I also love layering a smaller patterned rug on top of a solid jute rug in an entry for more depth and texture.